SARVESH2K6/DCGAN-Face-Generator/README.md

 ## Project Files
 `app.py`: The Python script for the Streamlit web application.

-`fake_face_generator.ipynb`: The complete, annotated Jupyter Notebook with the data processing, model training, and evaluation process.
+`dcgan_fake_face_generator.ipynb`: The complete, annotated Jupyter Notebook with the data processing, model training, and evaluation process.

 `requirements.txt`: A list of necessary Python packages for reproducibility.